 Infant Rescue Project

-The Infant Rescue Project aims to change this by delivering formula, high protein food supplements for infants, distributing clothes, providing regular healthcare visits, as well as sharing the gospel and providing encouragement and instruction through the Passion Center's Community Health Network.
+The Infant Rescue Project aims to change this by delivering formula and high protein food supplements, distributing clothing, and providing regular healthcare visits for each infant.
+The Community Health Network also conducts regular visits to share the gospel and provide encouragement and instruction to the infant's guardians and their families.